inria-emeraude/son/web/docs/projects.md

 Cochlear implants (<https://en.wikipedia.org/wiki/Cochlear_implant>) allow many people who were condemned to be deaf their entire life to now hear some sound and even speech if they're well trained.
 This paper: <https://embaudio.grame.fr/cochlear.pdf> describes precisely how a cochlear implant simulator can be implemented using DSP.
 The goal of this project is to create a sound processing box simulating the sound of a cochlear implant.
 For that, you will probably need some of the filters described [here](../lectures/lecture7#making-resonant-lowpass-bandpass-and-highpass).

-### Noise Reduction Headset

-The goal of this project is to implement a headset processing surrounding sound in real-time to improve intelligibility in loud industrial environments.
-Say you're working in a factory and one of your colleagues is talking to you even though a machine next to you is making a lot of sound, how do you process the input to enhance the intelligibility of your colleague?
-Some of the filters described [here](../lectures/lecture7#making-resonant-lowpass-bandpass-and-highpass) might be useful.

 ### Sonification System

 Data sonification is a trending method for analyzing data in real-time.
 The brain stethoscope (<https://youtu.be/pnGzVW_7cfM>) is a good example of that.
 Choose a sensor technology and develop a sonification technology around it.